behu-kea/first-semester-java/lessons/week-03/5-friday.md

 }
 ```

-To figure out how to draw different shapes take a look at this article: https://edencoding.com/javafx-canvas/
+To figure out how to draw different shapes take a look at this article: https://edencoding.com/javafx-canvas/ or this youtube video: https://www.youtube.com/watch?v=vaXuK-RsT6E

 Consider using more than one method! fx `drawNose`, `drawHair`